Lewisscrivens/2D-LevelEditor/README.md

 # 2DLevelEditor

-A Unity project created for my Assignment in Computer Games Studio 2 at The University of Huddersfield.
+A Unity project created for my first Assignment in Computer Games Studio 2 at The University of Huddersfield.
+Year 1.

 ---------------------------------------------